+Discontinued Operations.
 On August 12, 1998, we announced that our Board of Directors committed to discontinue our classified advertising and consumer software businesses by disposing of Hebdo Mag and Cendant Software Corporation ("CDS"), respectively.
 On December 15, 1998, we completed the sale of Hebdo Mag to its former 50% owners for \$449.7 million.
 We received \$314.8 million in cash and 7.1 million shares of our common stock valued at \$134.9 million on the date of sale.
-We recognized a \$206.9 million on the sale of Hebdo Mag, which included at tax benefit of \$52.1 million.
-On November 20, 1998, we announced the execution of a definitive agreement to sell CDS for \$800.0 million in cash plus potential future contingent payments pursuant to the contract.
+We recognized a \$206.9 million gain on the sale of Hebdo Mag, which included a tax benefit of \$52.1 million.
+On November 20, 1998, we announced the execution of a definitive agreement to sell CDS for approximately \$800.0 million in cash.
 The sale was completed on January 12, 1999.
-We realized a gain of approximately \$390.5 million based upon the finalization of the closing balance sheet at the sale date.
+We realized a gain of approximately \$371.9 million in connection with the transaction.
 We recognized \$197.8 million of such gain in 1998 substantially in the form of a tax benefit and corresponding deferred tax asset.